matteo14c/HaploCoV/docs/source/perlMummer.rst

 HaploCoV is written in the Perl programming language.
 Hence you will need Perl to run it.
 Perl should be already installed by default on any unix and Mac OSX system.
 Please follow this `link <https://www.perl.org/get.html>`_ for instructions on how to install Perl.

-HaploCoV uses mummer to align genome sequences and derive genomic variants.
+HaploCoV uses Mummer to align genome sequences and derive genomic variants.
 Please follow this `link <https://sourceforge.net/projects/mummer/files/>`_ for detailed instruction on how to install and run Mummer.
 Or see the installation instructions below.

 Mummer installation